prasanna12510/gamesparks-docs/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 The *Snippet Builder* is divided into 4 quadrants:

-**1** - The top-left quadrant is for JavaScript or Cloud Code that provides the logic and behaviour of the Dynamic Form.
+**1** - The top-left quadrant is for JavaScript or Cloud Code that provides the logic and behavior of the Dynamic Form.

 **2** - The top-right quadrant is for adding HTML/GSML or Handlebars code that renders the view.